varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/functions.md

 :class: dropdown
 :label: example-iteration-fibonacci-seq-while

-Develop a `fibonacci` function which takes an integer $n$ as an argument and returns the Fibonacci sequence using a `while-loop`.
+Develop a `fibonacci_while_loop` function which takes an integer $n$ as an argument and returns the Fibonacci sequence using a `while-loop`.

 __Solution__: The Fibonacci numbers, denoted as $F_{n}$, form a sequence, the Fibonacci sequence, in which each number is the sum of the previous two numbers: